The Finite State MAC with Cooperative Encoders and Delayed CSI: The Vector Gaussian FSM-MAC with Diagonal Channel Transfer Matrices, Conferencing and Delayed CSI

 The value of $\rho^*_\infty$, for each value of the cooperation link capacities $C_{12}$ and $C_{21}$, is represented by the horizontal dashed blue line in the plots shown in Fig. \ref{betavsSNR}.
 Note that the numerical calculations indeed meet the asymptotic results for large values of SNR.

 To conclude, we interpret the numerical and analytical results in terms of the optimal transmission strategies of the users for each SNR regime.
 Recall that the symbols of the codewords transmitted by the users are modeled by the random variables $X_1$ and $X_2$.
 The fact that for low SNR the correlation is at its maximal value of unity implies that both users tend to transmit the same codewords, which, in turn, indicates that they transmit the same message.
 However, the only common information the users share is the common message that they have created using the conference.
 Therefore, we conclude that when the channel quality is low, the best strategy for the users is to transmit the common message exclusively and to abandon their private messages (i.e., the parts of their original messages that they have not managed to share).
 As the SNR grows beyond $\mathrm{SNR}^{\mathrm{Crit}}$, the correlation between the code symbols decreases to some positive value $\rho^*\in(0,1)$, asymptotically approaching (\ref{rho_opt}).
 This decrease in correlation is the result, when a higher quality channel is experienced, of each user transmitting not only the common (correlated) message, but also the private (uncorrelated) message.

 One can also get some additional insight by examining the behavior of the correlation coefficient from the rate perspective.
 As long as the sum-rate falls below the sum of the cooperation link capacities, i.e., $R_1+R_2\leq C_{12}+C_{21}$, the transmission consists only of the correlated common message; namely, the users are fully cooperative.
 However, once the sum-rate crosses this threshold value, the transmitted codewords incorporate both the common and private messages, leading to a decrease of the optimal correlation coefficient.

-\section{SUMMARY AND CONCLUDING REMARKS}
+\section{\textsc{Summary and Concluding Remarks}}

 In this paper we considered the FSM-MAC with partially cooperative encoders and delayed CSI, and derived its capacity region.
 The achievability proof used another result of this paper, namely, the capacity region of the FSM-MAC with a common message and delayed CSI.
 The latter result was obtained by providing a coding scheme that relies on strategy letters.
 Nonetheless, using the fact that the decoder has access to full CSI, it was also shown that optimal codes can be constructed directly over the input alphabet.
 Thus, a single codebook was constructed, a fact that formed the basis for simultaneous joint decoding.
 This approach not only successfully avoids the unnecessary complexity of a coding scheme based on rate-splitting and multiplexing (in contrast to previous works involving delayed CSI \cite{Viswanathan99,Basher_Permuter}), but it also circumvents the need to rely on the corner points of the capacity region, which can render the analysis cumbersome and inefficient when the number of corner points is large.